 - 1. Teacher identifies a concern about a student's performance/behavior. - 2.
 Teacher contacts parents and communicates his/her concerns and documents contact. - 3.
-Teacher implements interventions for students and documents success rates or progress. - 4.
-If the concern remains after a reasonable period, the teacher refers the student to the CST Coordinator, our School Counselor by completing the Tier 3 Student Profile Form. - 5.
+Teacher implements interventions for students and documents interventions and progress in PSS' Early Warning System platform. - 4.
+If the concern remains after a reasonable period, the teacher refers the student to the CST Coordinator, our School Counselor using the online CST referral form.
+The teacher should complete an intervention plan in PSS' Early Warning System platform and note the interventions implemented prior to the referral. - 5.
 A CST meeting is scheduled and team members are notified. - 6.
 Parents are notified and invited to participate in the initial CST meeting.
 This invitation must be documented. - 7.
 A CST meeting is held.
 Student documentation is reviewed, performance discussed, and interventions and alternatives are recommended.
 Minutes are recorded and an action plan is developed by the team. - 8.
 Action plan is implemented.
-The action plan may include referral for evaluation for eligibility to receive SpEd services. - 9.
+The action plan may include referral for evaluation for eligibility to receive Special Education services. - 9.
 If a referral for evaluation is recommended, the Referral Packet is originated.

-Tuesdays are designated for CST meetings; however, depending on availability of the team, CST meetings may be held on other workdays.
-The Tier 3 Student Profile template is available in the Staff Collaborative Drive that must be completed by the classroom teacher prior to the CST meeting.
+CST meetings will be scheduled based on availability of the team.
 The CST will be managed by the counselor and includes the following team members: Principal and/or Vice Principal, Counselor, Classroom Teacher(s), and Special Education Teacher(s).